 Clearly marking your fire exits, providing fire extinguishers, storing flammable materials properly, and not leaving wires exposed are quick ways to make your warehouse safer in the event of a fire.
 Maintaining a clear flue space will reduce the chance that the fire will spread, as sprinklers can more easily access it and extinguish it.
 The Rack Safety Strap and Fixed Rack Safety Net are wonderful products for maintaining a clear flue space.

 Working in a warehouse almost guarantees that some materials will be stacked on racks above the heads of employees.
 Therefore, it’s possible for items to fall from those racks and cause injuries or get lost in the flue space.

 Luckily, the solution to this potential problem is quick and affordable.
 Adrian’s Pallet Rack Safety product line offers effective, simple, and affordable solutions for work area protection and flue space compliance.
 Our products do not require any tools or retrofitting, install in seconds, and are more affordable than many other safety solutions.

 A common thread in preventing all these workplace injuries is awareness.
 It’s the responsibility of managers and supervisors to provide the proper awareness and work-related education for operating machinery, lifting, and other potential dangers.

 It’s never worth it to skip training — this is a lame and false attempt to save time and money.
 It should be your utmost goal to keep employees safe and limit warehouse safety hazards.
 Of course, injuries will cost your company more money in the long run — especially if they’re due to company negligence.

-This post was originally published on March 6, 2019, and has since been updated.
+This information was originally published on March 6, 2019 and has since been updated.